serine/bdsSyntaxHighlight/supplementary/vimScriptingGuide.md

 ## _ftplugin_

 I am still yet to comprehend subtle difference between **ftplugin** and **indent** directories (files)...
-Thus far I understand that anything that is related to a plugin will go in **fttplugin** but the indentation of the code, which should go to the **indent** directory (only out of convention).
-I understand you can have you indentation code in **ftplugin** file and it will work just fine.
+My understanding of the  **ftplugin** directory is: It will hold all files that are related to a particular plugin.
+You could place indentation file into this directory as well, but better practice is to place indentation file into its own directory a.k.a **indent**.
+I understand you can have you indentation code in the **ftplugin** file and it will work just fine.

 ## Vim basics